KinnarChowdhury1994/grievance_redressal_system/README.md

 # grievance_redressal_system
 A full-stack web application for citizens to submit grievances and for administrators to manage and resolve them.

-# Grievance Redressal System - West Bengal Government
+# Grievance Redressal System - Generic

 A full-stack web application for citizens to submit grievances and for administrators to manage and resolve them.